ackselz/gift-distribution-system/README.md

     - an API client (Postman, etc.)
     - cURL from a command-line interface
 - fast enough
-  - continuously deserializing and serializing CSV data is not the most performant
-  - the static data is loaded into memory on initialization
+  - the static data is deserialized and loaded into memory on initialization

 Admittedly, if the context demanded a system with greater scalability, a SQL database with an ORM would be the better solution to manage data.
-However, as the gift distribution appears to be a one-time event within my department (of just 5000 staff members), a local data store should be sufficient.
+However, as the gift distribution appears to be a one-time Christmas event within my department of a mere 5000 staff members, a local data store should be sufficient.
 It avoids the overhead of setting up and managing a database server.

-Nevertheless, the system was designed such that the core data mutations live inside the controllers: `redemptionController` and `staffController`, facilitating easy code changes should a proper database be required.
+Nevertheless, the system was designed such that the core data mutations live inside the controllers: `redemptionController` and `staffController`, facilitating easy integration should a proper database be required.

-## Tech Stack
+## Techologies used

 - Frontend
   - HTMX